Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis

-The most important benefit of the above interpretation is that the design problem corresponding to Fig.~\ref{SHI::fig::of_homotop} can also be solved, e.g., via a convexifying parameter transformation instead of elimination and in various other important scenarios.
-In particular, this allows for an extension the dual iteration to situations where elimination is not or only partly possible.
-To this end let us show how to solve the design problem corresponding to Fig.~\ref{SHI::fig::of_homotop} without elimination.
+As the most important benefit of the above interpretation, the design problem corresponding to Fig.~\ref{SHI::fig::of_homotop} can alternatively be solved, e.g., via a convexifying parameter transformation instead of elimination and in various other important scenarios.
+In particular, this allows for an extension of the dual iteration to situations where elimination is not or only partly possible.
+To this end, let us show how to solve the design problem corresponding to Fig.~\ref{SHI::fig::of_homotop} without elimination.

 \begin{theorem} Suppose that $A^F = A + B_2F_1$ is stable.
-Then there exists a controller $\t K$ for the system \eqref{SHI::eq::sys_es} such that the robust analysis LMIs \eqref{SHI::lem::lmi_stabes} are feasible if and only if there exists matrices $H$, $N = (N_1, N_2)$ and a symmetric matrix $X$ satisfying
+Then there exists a controller $\hat K$ for the system \eqref{SHI::eq::sys_es} such that the robust analysis LMIs \eqref{SHI::lem::lmi_stabes} are feasible if and only if there exists matrices $H$, $N = (N_1, N_2)$ and a symmetric matrix $X$ satisfying